nayeemmz/cmsc426Spring2021/project3.md

 2. A plot showing the histogram of the visual vocabulary during the training phase.
 You can pick any image you like.

-3. Some of the image patches corresponding to the words in the visual vocaubulary (cluster centroids).
+3. Some of the image patches corresponding to the words in the visual vocabulary (cluster centroids).

 <a name='sub'></a>